About

 Maja Daruwala, Chief Editor - A barrister from Lincoln's Inn, she has been engaged in numerous human rights initiatives and concentrates on issues relating to civil liberties.
 Ms. Daruwala’s interests lie particularly in the area of systemic reforms.

-Valay Singh, Project Lead - A published author, Mr. Singh regularly writes for Indian and international publications.
+Valay Singh, Lead - A published author, Mr. Singh regularly writes for Indian and international publications.
 He has been engaged with the India Justice Report since its inception in 2018.